AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 This should be coming natively to SuperSlicer soon.

 I advise leaving the accelerations conservative for anything visible, particularly for perimeters.
-While you *can* push the accels higher, even with input shaper I have found that it can still cause bizarre bulging issues.
+While you *can* push the accels higher, even with input shaper I have found that it can cause [bizarre bulging](#bulging-from-high-accelerations) issues, at least for me.
 I now only push high accelerations for things like infill and travels.

 I use 8 square corner velocity because I have found it to make corners slightly crisper.